Wandalen/wTools/module/core/genfile_core/docs/feature/006_template_renderer_trait.md

 ### Design

-The `TemplateRenderer` trait defines a `render` method accepting a template string and a serializable value map, returning a rendered string or an error.
+The template renderer trait defines a render method accepting a template string and a serializable value map, returning a rendered string or an error.
 This abstraction allows consumers to swap rendering engines (e.g., Tera, Minijinja, custom) without changing calling code.
 The default implementation uses Handlebars; custom renderers implement the trait directly.

 ### Cross-References